-Inquiries from the media during or after an on campus emergency or critical incident will be addressed by the Assistant Marketing Manager at 435-222-1274.
+Inquiries from the media during or after an on campus emergency or critical incident will be addressed by the Executive Director of Marketing 720-875-2804.
 They can also be reached via email at marketing@rvu.edu.
-The

-Executive Director or Assistant Marketing Manager will consult with the President, the University Provost, and the Dean prior to releasing information.
+The Executive Director or Assistant Marketing Manager will consult with the President and the Dean prior to releasing information.